arthexis/Tome/Mysteries/Corruption.md

 ### Excesive Force

-The result of your magic comes stronger than intended.
+The results of your magic come stronger than intended.
-The MC chooses some effect of the
+The MC chooses some aspect of the spell and intensifies it beyond the Mage's expectations.

+_For example, a spell intended to put one person to sleep sends them into a coma, a punch powered by magic ends up killing the victim rather than just incapacitating them, a small fire meant to burn a book extends to an entire room, etc._